JohnnySheffield/C2_spritefont/README.md

 4. Some characters may need to be escaped with \ before them in a string.
 To be on the safe side, stick to alphanumeric characters!

 5. Don't like how letters are placed so widely?
 Use horizontal spacing to get them tighter!

+6. Check out the forum page for this plugin for [more](http://www.scirra.com/FORUM/plugin-spritefont-28th-august-2012_topic45876_page1.html)